 A common concern of parents is the potential danger of being in the kitchen.
 To alleviate any anxiety around sharp knives or hot ovens, the program presents kids with educational videos about relevant kitchen concerns before embarking on each guided recipe.

 Activities during oven time.

 Time is continuously a short resource for parents, and young ones are often easily distracted.
 To keep kids engaged during longer periods of oven time, the program presents multi-sensory activities.
 By doing a taste test of three different colored peppers or learning a cauliflower-themed dance, kids continue to explore fruits and vegetables independently, without requiring extra effort from parents.

-solutions: How do we make healthy food playful, not prescriptive?
+solutions: How might we make healthy food playful, not prescriptive?

 A colorful, interactive interface.

 We discovered that fruits and vegetables can have a bad reputation among kids for a number of reasons.
 From fear of unfamiliar tastes to the prevalence of fast food marketing, young ones often perceive fruits and vegetables as an obligation, not a treat.
 To reframe healthy food as fun, all visual elements of Planet Murple are bright and eye-catching.
 Interactive elements span a rainbow spectrum, and exploration is encouraged.
 To acknowledge ingredients have been gathered, for instance, their outlines fill with color when tapped.
 The majority of Murple media are cheerful claymation videos or painterly illustrated GIFs to engage and delight.